2019 Miami Marlins season

-The Miami Marlins' 2019 season was the 27th season for the Major League Baseball (MLB) franchise in the National League and the 8th as the "Miami" Marlins.
-The Marlins played their home games at Marlins Park as members of the National League East Division.
-They were unable to improve upon their record from the previous season, finished with the second worst record in the history of the franchise at 57-105, and were eliminated from the postseason for the sixteenth straight year.
+The 2019 Miami Marlins season was the 27th season for the Major League Baseball (MLB) franchise in the National League and the eighth as the "Miami" Marlins.
+The Marlins played their home games at Marlins Park as members of the National League East.
+They were unable to improve upon their record from the previous season, finished with the second worst record in the history of the franchise at 57–105, and were eliminated from the postseason for the sixteenth straight year.
 One highlight of their season was winning a season series over the Philadelphia Phillies for the first time since 2008, and sweeping them in a home series for the first time since 2009.
 They only won two other season series within the NL, against the Padres and Diamondbacks.